JcFreya/Recommendations-with-IBM/README.md

 - V. Matrix Factorization
 Finally, you will complete a machine learning approach to building recommendations.
 Using the user-item interactions, you will build out a matrix decomposition.
 Using your decomposition, you will get an idea of how well you can predict new articles an individual might interact with (spoiler alert - it isn't great).
 You will finally discuss which methods you might use moving forward, and how you might test how well your recommendations are working for engaging users.

+## Required libraries

+- python 3.6.3
+- pandas 0.20.3
+- numpy 1.12.1
+- matplotlib 2.1.0
+- sklearn 0.19.1

+## Files

+- Recommendations_with_IBM.ipynb: My answer for recommendations, It describe how to recommend articles to users
+- Recommendations_with_IBM.html: As the same of above notebook but format is html.

+## Acknowledgements

+Thank [IBM Watson Studio platform](https://dataplatform.cloud.ibm.com/) for dataset, and [Udacity](https://www.udacity.com/) for advice and review.